 Causes of infertility in women

-How do we uncover the cause of infertility in women
+How we uncover the cause of infertility

 Some cases are quite easy to solve, while others demand a more complex diagnostic.
 In order to provide a suitable care, we examine both partners because infertility is always a matter of couple.